Too-Zestyy/MiniMai/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 * Bottersnike for their amazing work reverse engineering the MaiMai binaries, which let me make the arduino directly communicate as the cab expects from an actual screen (buttons are yet to be worked on without `DEV 1` as they work through JAMMA).
-Their documentation on the communication protocol of the screen can be found [here](https://bsnk.me/eamuse/sega/software/touch.html).
+Their documentation on the communication protocol of the screen can be found [here][].

 * []()
 * []()